maidang111/CS32-CalculatorProject/Readme.md

 ## Purpose:
 The purpose of this project is to build user-friendly high-level programming language using c++.
 We included the basic features of computer science language which involve arithmetic operations, variables, boolean operations, if/else statements, while loop, and implemented print functions.

+## And Overview of each Feature:
+Format formats the user's input into a more readable set of instructions.
+This is useful if the user wants to check for mistakes in their input.
+Scrypt calculates the user's input and returns a number.
+Calc takes in one line at a time and calculates, print and stores the result

+## How to Execute The Program:
+*Clone the file to a local directory and open it with an IDE such as VSCode *Run the make file using the command "make"
+*To run format.cpp use the command ./format
+*To run scrypt.cpp use the command ./scrypt
+*To run calc.cpp use the command ./calc

 ### TrackA
 ### Purpose: The purpose of this tract is to include boolean type as well as the operations that involve boolean value to infix parser.
 Also, mode was included into one of its arithmetic operations.
 The main class that supports the following functionalities are InfixParser calss.